• Skip to main content

 Camping

 There are many established and primitive camping sites in and around Arapaho National Forest.
-Some of the more popular areas include the multiple sites between Granby and Grand Lake, Echo Lake Campground, and near Idaho Springs and Georgetown.
+Some of the more popular areas include the multiple sites between Granby and Grand Lake, Echo Lake Campground, Idaho Springs, and Georgetown.
 Vasquez Ridge is also a prime place to car camp close to Winter Park.

 Like many national forests, primitive camping is allowed in various places, although restrictions apply to the most popular areas like Guanella Pass.
 Good dispersed camping options exist on the eastern shore of Lake Granby, around Meadow Creek Reservoir, and up Stillwater Pass in Grand County.
 Jones Pass Road in Clear Creek County also leads to some excellent sites.